James E. Hill: Military career

 He attended the Industrial College of the Armed Forces during 1963–64, and was awarded a Bachelor of Science degree in Business Administration from the University of Maryland in 1964.
 In August 1964, General Hill went to Clark Air Base, Republic of the Philippines, where he was deputy commander for operations of the 405th Fighter Wing; in September 1964, he became commander of the wing; and in January 1966, was reassigned on base to Headquarters Thirteenth Air Force as deputy chief of staff, plans and operations.

 Hill returned to the United States in July 1966 and commanded the 3615th Pilot Training Wing, Craig Air Force Base, Alabama.
 In July 1967, he was assigned as commander of the 40th Air Division at Wurtsmith Air Force Base, Michigan, and in June 1968, he assumed command of the 825th Strategic Aerospace Division at Little Rock Air Force Base, Arkansas.
 In January 1970, he became commander of the 42d Air Division, Blytheville Air Force Base, Arkansas.

 Hill was named deputy assistant to the Secretary of Defense (Atomic Energy) in July 1971.
 He remained in that post until June 1972 when he was transferred to the United Kingdom as commander of the Third Air Force.
 In November 1973, he returned to Headquarters U.S. Air Force to be assistant deputy chief of staff for plans and operations.

 In September 1974, Hill was assigned as commander in chief, Alaskan Command, with additional duty as commander, Alaskan North American Air Defense Region, with headquarters at Elmendorf Air Force Base, Alaska.
 He became commander of Alaskan Air Command after dissolution of ALCOM and assimilation of its responsibilities by AAC in July 1975.

 Hill was transferred during October 1976 to Barksdale Air Force Base, Louisiana, where, as commander of Eighth Air Force, he was responsible for all Strategic Air Command operations and bases in the eastern half of the United States.
 General Hill was vice commander in chief, SAC Headquarters at Offutt Air Force Base, Nebraska from July 1 to December 6, 1977, when he assumed command of North American Air Defense Command (NORAD), and was promoted to the rank of general on December 21, 1977.

 Later life

 Hill retired on December 31, 1979, and in retirement was President of the Colorado Springs Chamber of Commerce.
-Hill died of cancer on May 20, 1999, aged 77, and was buried at the United States Air Force Academy Cemetery.
+Hill died of cancer on May 20, 1999, aged 77, and was buried at the United States Air Force Academy Cemetery four days later.